Table of Contents

 – Load Testing Considerations

 There are no definitive answers to these questions.
-Everything depends on your website’s codebase, caching, the number of concurrent visitors, how those visitors are interacting with your websites, and the specs of a given server.
+Everything depends on your website’s codebase, caching, the number of concurrent visitors, how those visitors interact with your websites, and the specs of a given server.

 That said, once you know the variables, it’s just a matter of knowing when it’s time to scale up.
 We’ll take a look at this too.